mechmotum/mechmotum.github.io/content/dygert-crash.rst

 single track vehicles (bicycles, motorcycles, and similar vehicles) sometimes exhibit [Wikipedia2020]_.
 There does not seem to be a definitive unique definition of the two words.
-In this case, "higher frequencies" refers to being higher than the vehicle's weave frequency.
+In this case, "higher frequencies" refers to being higher than the vehicle's weave oscillation frequency.
 Weave is the fundamental steer and roll oscillation that occurs in the 0 to 4 Hz bandwidth for bicycles traveling at speeds below 20 m/s (72 km/h, 45 mph).
 In addition to the frequency differences, at higher speeds this wobble/shimmy oscillation can grow in magnitude (unstable) whereas weave oscillations become more damped (stable) as the speed increases.

 Wobble/shimmy oscillations are attributed to the effective flexibility of the bicycle frame between the contact patches of the two tires.
 This flexibility is